 The District reserves those portions of fund balance which are legally segregated for a specific future use or which do not represent available expendable resources and therefore are not available for appropriation or expenditure.
 Unreserved fund balance indicates that portion of fund equity that is available for appropriation in future periods.
-Fund equity reserves have been established for encumbrances, budget stabilization, unclaimed monies, property taxes, and bus purchases.
+Fund equity reserves have been established for encumbrances, budget stabilization, unclaimed monies, and property taxes.